hot-glue-for-rails/hot-glue/README.md

 # Hot Glue Scaffold Builder & Rapid Prototype Developer

-Yes, it's a Rails scaffold builder.
-Yes, it builds scaffolding quickly and easily.

-This time using Turbo Rails and the awesome new

-Yes, it's opinionated.
-Yes, it's metaprogramming.
-A lot of metaprogramming.
-Ruby on Ruby.

-Ruby on Javascript.
-It's like a whole fun pile of metaprogramming.

-No, I would not use this to build an intricate app.
-Yes, it's a great tool for prototyping.
-Yes, I think prototyping is a lost art.
+Hot Glue is an evolution of the best of the admin-style scaffold builders of the 2010s (activeadmin, rails_admin, and active_scaffold being the most popular of those).
+It harnesses the power of Rails 6, Turbo-Rails, and Hotwire to deliver a lightning fast experience.

+As well,

 ## THE SALES PITCH:
-* Build plug-and-play scaffolding mixing HAML with jQuery-based Javascript
+* Build plug-and-play scaffolding mixing HAML and turbo_stream responses
 * Automatically Reads Your Models (make them before building your scaffolding!)
-* Excellent for CRUD, lists with pagination, searching, ~~sorting.~~
+* CRUD, lists with pagination, (coming soon: sorting & searching)
 * Wonderful for prototyping.
+* Nest your routes model-by-model for built-in poor man's authentication.
-* Plays nicely with Devise, Kaminari, Haml-Rails, Rspec.
+* Plays nicely with Devise, but you can implement your own current_user object instead.
+* Requires & uses Kaminari for pagination.
-* Create specs automatically along with the controllers.
+* Create specs automatically along with the controllers (* rspec only for now).
-* Nest your routes model-by-model for built-in poor man's authentication
-* Throw the scaffolding away when your app is ready to graduate to its next phase.
+* Throw the scaffolding away when your app is ready to graduate to its next phase (or don't if you like it).

 ## THE BLOG POST